 There is now another reason that those in debt should feel confident about fighting lawsuits brought by a debt-buyer.

 According to a new report published in the spring 2014 issue of Communities & Banking‚ debt-buyers are frequently suing the wrong party and for the wrong amounts.
-Our Los Angeles consumer attorneys know that these kinds of inaccuracies can tank a case‚ sometimes leading to the complete dismissal of your liability for the debt.
+Our Woodland Hills consumer attorneys know that these kinds of inaccuracies can tank a case‚ sometimes leading to the complete dismissal of your liability for the debt.

 The problem is that too many borrowers assume they can’t win‚ so they don’t show up to court.
 In these cases‚ because there is no one to ask questions or represent your interests‚ the courts often impose a default judgment in favor of the creditor.
 That can result in your wages being garnered or even liens being placed on your vehicle or home.
 They are banking on the fact that you won’t fight back.